Yesterday I had a few questions about needles so I thought I'd write a post on the subject.

 For example, see the difference between a size 11 Straw and a size 11 Betweens?

 Does Size Really Matter?

 That depends. ;) Lemme 'splain.

-Although you can rest assured that I've used Straw needles to hem pants and Betweens to sew on a button ... most of the time my mending needle is the first one I pull out of my pin cushion!
-LOL!
+Although you can bet I've used Straw needles to hem pants and Betweens to sew on a button ... most of the time my mending needle is the first one I pull out of my pin cushion!
 Major bonus for me if it's already threaded with the right color. ;)

 I seem to go through a lot of these.
 Not sure why.
-I think there's an invisible needle black hole somewhere in my house.
+I think there's a needle black hole somewhere in my house.
 My husband used to find them with his feet ... a lot.
 But since becoming a mom I'm better at keeping track of them ... sorta.

 I only use these for applique.
 They are thinner and tend to bend - which is a good thing for applique work.
 I like size 11.

-I've heard more than once they work great for hand-stitching quilt binding.
+I've heard more than once these work great for hand-stitching quilt binding.

 These are designed for hand quilting.
-Whereas Straw needles are very thin & therefore bendy, Betweens are thicker and much less flexible because they need to endure a lot of pressure from the thimble and being loaded with multiple, heavy stitches.
+Whereas Straw needles are very thin and long and therefore bendy, Betweens are thicker and shorter and much less flexible because they need to endure a lot of pressure from the thimble and being loaded with multiple, heavy stitches.
 And after a lot of use, however, my Betweens will still develop a slight bend.